jgmurillo10/wellcolpublic/README.md

 What is well-col?
 ------------------
-well-col is an application build using NodeJS to allow OilCol S.A (fake company) to recieve data and store it from its sensors at the multiple wells in Colombia.
+well-col is an application build using NodeJS to allow OilCol S.A (fake company) to recieve data and store it from its sensors located at its multiple wells in Colombia.

 Where is the projects website?
 -------------------------------